CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: CodecNeRF

 \subsection{Parameter-efficient finetuning}

 While the NeRF representations generated by the encoder and decoder modules are of high quality, their generalization performance on a new scene can be limited.
-Similar to other NeRF generalization models~\cite{tancik2021learnedinit, bergman2021fastlumigraph}, our approach can also leverage fine-tuning of NeRF representations to enhance visual quality for new scenes during testing time.
-However, effective model finetuning is severely hindered by the growing computational costs and exhaustive memory storage as the model size increases.
-To tackle this issue, LoRA~\cite{hu2021lora} is a widely used parameter-efficient finetunig (PEFT) method for adaptation of large-scale models, mainly explored in NLP and computer vision domains.
-LoRA has shown that adapter training alone can achieve promising performance, on par with or better than the full finetuning approach.
-Thus, we propose to adapt PEFT in our test time optimization, and to the best of our knowledge, we are the first to apply PEFT to 3D NeRF representation.
-We first generate multi-resolution triplanes using multi-view test images, and train only the triplanes and decoder in a efficient way.
+Similar to other NeRF generalization models~\cite{tancik2021learnedinit, bergman2021fastlumigraph}, our approach can also leverage the finetuning of NeRF representations to enhance visual quality for new scenes during testing time.
+However, effective model finetuning is severely hindered by the growing computational costs and memory storage as the model size increases.
+To tackle this issue, LoRA~\cite{hu2021lora} is a widely used parameter-efficient finetuning (PEFT) method for adaptation of large-scale models, mainly explored in NLP and computer vision domains.
+We propose to adapt PEFT in our test time optimization, and to the best of our knowledge, we are the first to apply PEFT to 3D NeRF representation.
+We first generate multi-resolution triplanes using multi-view test images, and train only the triplanes and decoder in an efficient way.

 {\bf Parameter efficient triplane finetuning.} We propose a tensor factorization scheme to efficiently finetune triplane representation.
-Let $\tilde{f}_{k}^{s} \in \mathbb{R}^{C \times V_s \times V_s}$, be the triplanes generated by the encoder and decoder for a scale `$s$' and plane `$k$' ($s \in \{ 1, 2, 3\}$ and $k \in \{xy,yz,xz\}$).
+Let $\tilde{f}_{k}^{s} \in \mathbb{R}^{C \times V_s \times V_s}$, be the triplanes generated by the encoder and decoder for a scale `$s$' and plane `$k$' ($s \in \{ 1, 2\}$ and $k \in \{xy,yz,xz\}$).
 The final triplane representations are expressed by $\tilde{f}_k^{s} + \Delta \tilde{f}_k^{s}$, and $\Delta \tilde{f}_k^{s} \in \mathbb{R}^{C \times V_s \times V_s}$ is constructed by a tensor product between matrices and vectors.